 Leased assets identified by nature Reference Rate Incremental Borrowing Rates

-Property Prime Rate Plus 275 bbs 10.25%
+Property Prime Rate Plus 100 bbs 10.25%

-Vehicles Prime Rate Plus 175 bbs 9.25%
+Vehicles Prime Rate 9.25%

 The Group's current external funding is from developmental financial institutions which invariably lend at relatively cheaper cost.
 Consequently, management by applying judgment determined the incremental borrowing rate on the basis of likely cost in the event that the source funds to finance similar underlying assets in the lease is from commercial financial institutions.
-Interest rates have declined due to COVID-19 induced measures, with the current market condition indicating that financial institutions are lending at prime plus.
-Its is against this basis that the Group's incremental borrowing rate is estimated at prime plus, which approximately leaves the prior year rates still applicable.
+Interest rates have declined due to COVID-19 induced measures.
+However, the rates are now on an upward trajectory and we believe the borrowing rate of a prime rate will be reasonable for the leased vehicles and prime plus for the property leases.